The role of STAT3-mediated Cancer Progression and Resistance to Current Therapies

 |Dr Rodney Luworemail@example.com||Personal web page|

 During physiological processes the intracellular protein Signal Transducer and Activator of Transcription 3 (STAT3) is activated by many growth factors and cytokines (e.g. EGF, IL-6, IL-11…etc) resulting in transcription of many genes involved in a multitude of cellular processes.
 However, uncontrolled or un-attenuated STAT3 phosphorylation and activation results in cancer initiation, progression and metastasis of many tumour types.
 Therefore, understanding how STAT3 is regulated or controlled within the cell is pivotal for cancer biology and may allow greater scope for therapeutic intervention into STAT3-driven tumourigenesis.
-In addition, several groups including ours have demonstrated that tumour cells employ a STAT3-dependent mechanism to resistance currently used therapeutics, leading to lack of efficacy and poor clinical outcomes.
+In addition, several groups including ours have demonstrated that tumour cells employ a STAT3-dependent mechanism to resist currently used therapeutics, leading to lack of efficacy and poor clinical outcomes.

 Our research program explores many aspects of STAT3 signaling outlined above.
 Our Honours/Masters program offers students a choice of projects within our STAT3 signalling research.
 The student’s project may include (but is not restricted to):